24/7 CONTROL ROOM: CALL OR WHATSAPP ON +27 64 543 0644

 FREQUENTLY ASKED QUESTIONS

-Property owners will enjoy various benefits by pooling their resources within the SRA.
+Property owners enjoy various benefits by pooling their resources within the SRA.
 These benefits include a well-managed area, a shared sense of communal pride, enhanced safety measures, and social responsibility.
 Ultimately, these actions contribute to increasing property values as seen in areas in Stellenbosch with active SRA’s over the past few years.

 What is Siti?